zealot2007/redis-cluster-monitor/README.md

 I created a Python script that does this instead.
 It only took an hour to do so no big loss.
 OK, I didn't think of using redis-cli initially :)

-Perhaps this could at least form the general concept that will going into the forthcoming "redis-cluster" project.
+Perhaps this project could at least be a part of the infrastructure (perhaps in concept only) for the forthcoming "redis-cluster" project.

 The [original mailing list thread](http://groups.google.com/group/redis-db/browse_thread/thread/497ee813c9960a50) discusses the origins of this project a bit.